vasilisa-the-beautiful/graphite-1/index.md

 layout: default
 ---

-## Welcome to Graphite!
+## welcome to graphite!

-This is a minimal, text-focused blog theme for Jekyll.
+Graphite is a minimal, text-focused blog theme for Jekyll.